 A Consistent Theological Approach

-Resident and adjunct faculty collectively hold over 225 graduate degrees from universities and seminaries around the world.
-Over 90 percent of the resident faculty have at least one doctorate.
-All together, they have authored more than 450 books.
+Resident and adjunct faculty collectively hold over 230 graduate degrees from universities and seminaries around the world.
+Ninety-two percent of the resident faculty have at least one doctorate.
+Altogether, resident and retired facutly have authored more than 450 books.

-Not only are DTS faculty known for their competence as biblical scholars, teachers, and communicators, but they are also Spirit-led people of God, who sustain a personal interest in their students.
+Not only are DTS faculty known for their competence as biblical scholars, teachers, and communicators, but they are also Spirit-led people of God who have a personal interest in their students.

-From its beginning the Seminary has admitted only students who give evidence of being born again.
-More than just regeneration, however, is needed to fully understand the Word of God.
-To be properly qualified for seminary instruction, a student must be walking in fellowship with God so that he or she can be taught by the Holy Spirit.
+From its beginning the seminary has admitted only students who give evidence of being born again.
+More than regeneration, however, a student must understand how the Word of God impacts his or her daily life.
+To be quali ed properly for seminary instruction, a student must be walking in fellowship with God so that he or she can be taught by the Holy Spirit.

-DTS’s commitment to “teaching truth and loving well” is reflected in a Seminary initiative called the Agape Project.
+DTS’s commitment to “teaching truth and loving well” is re ected in a seminary initiative called the Agape Project.
 The Agape Project encourages students to move outside the seminary walls and engage compassionately in the communities in which they work and live.
-Agape Projects are embedded within many of the Seminary’s classes and allow students the opportunity to learn about truth and love by practicing them.
+Agape Projects are embedded within many of the seminary’s classes and allow students the opportunity to learn about truth and love by practicing them.

-DTS’s commitment to missions is demonstrated through its programs and conferences, which expose students to the diverse nature of missions and the unique opportunities for vocational service in missions.
+DTS’s commitment to missions is demonstrated through its programs and conferences, which expose students to the diverse nature of missions and the unique opportunities for vocational missionary service.

 Students whose goal is career missions may enroll in the Cross-cultural Ministries emphasis of either the Master of Arts (MA) or the Master of Theology (ThM) degree programs.
-Those particularly interested in Bible translation should consider the Master of Arts in Biblical Exegesis and Linguistics (MA[BEL]) program, offered jointly with the Graduate Institute of Applied Linguistics (GIAL).
-There is also a ThM track offering courses in urban ministries.
+Those particularly interested in Bible translation should consider the Master of Arts (Biblical Exegesis and Linguistics) (MABEL) program, offered jointly with the Graduate Institute of Applied Linguistics (GIAL).
+ThM courses are also offered in urban ministries.